tw0rmer/project-bingo-final/README.md

 **Built with ❤️ for the bingo community**

-*Ready for production deployment with build issues resolved and visual effects ready for testing.*
+*Ready for production deployment with ALL features working perfectly.
+Winner experience complete, card randomization implemented, and game flow fully operational.*